 “ You only care about going out with your friends.
 You leave me to do everything with the kids!”

-It should come as no surprise that criticism doesn’t lead you anywhere except down the blame trail.
+It should come as no surprise that criticism doesn’t lead you anywhere except down the blame trail – not a great way to avoid relationship problems!.
 It also leads to defensive behavior in relationships.
 Still, what else can you do when you need to share a complaint with your spouse?

 The Gottmans believe that the antidote (or cure) for criticism is called “The Gentle Startup.”
 Let me show you what this looks like.
 The skeleton for this communication tool appears like this: